Your help is there when the first decision is made

 Your generosity also benefits the Self-Advocate Advisory Council (SAAC), which gives self-advocates ages 22+ a voice within the organization.

 You help families transition

 As their children with Down syndrome begin and experience the aging process.
 MDSC is at the forefront of providing families with the resources and information that people with Down syndrome and their families need to have a smooth transitioning process.
-In Spring 2015 we will be co-hosting a half-day conference on aging.
+In Fall 2015 we will be co-hosting a half-day conference on aging.